Schildkroete23/helm-www/content/en/docs/helm/helm_show_values.md

-      --repo string                chart repository url where to locate the requested chart --username string            chart repository username where to locate the requested chart --verify                     verify the package before using it --version string             specify the exact chart version to use.
+      --repo string                chart repository url where to locate the requested chart --username string            chart repository username where to locate the requested chart --verify                     verify the package before using it --version string             specify the [version constraint](https://github.com/Masterminds/semver#checking-version-constraints) for the chart version to use.
 If this is not specified, the latest version is used
 ```

 ### Options inherited from parent commands